 1964: The living quarters had fallen into a state of decay and had, more than likely not been used and maintained for intended purpose, dismantled.
 A 1960 evaluation remarked “Very poor condition would help looks of station if removed”

 1965: On February 4th the Weyerhaeuser Company granted the KFPA a permit to construct, operate and maintain existing installations for the purpose of fire prevention and suppression.
 This is one of four lookouts on Weyerhaeuser lands.

-1967: Eight fires were reported from this station in 1967.
-The inside and outside of the tower was completely painted.
+1967: Eight fires reported from this station in 1967.
+The inside and outside of the tower completely painted.

-1970: Seventeen fires were report from this station.
-A door was made for access to the catwalk.
-And the ceiling was painted.
+1970: Seventeen fires reported from this station.
+A door installed for access to the catwalk.
+And the ceiling painted.

 1970: " A series of incendiary fires plagued the District with the discovery of a fire at Aspen Lake reported about 7:00 pm on October 2 by Chase Mountain lookout as an oversize camp fire.
 This led to the discovery of seven fires in the area throughout the night, with additional two incendiary fires on Forest Service protection.
 On October 8, Chase Mountain reported a fire that led to the discovery of three additional fires, one of which was a bridge in the Klamath River Canyon."
 (1970 KFPA Annual Report)

-2004: The lookout received a remodeling, which included new windows and new flooring.
+2004: The lookout received a remodeling, which included new windows and flooring.